-Originator: Policy and Strategy Team
+Originator: Regulatory Compliance Team

-Approval date: 5 th July 2022
+Approval date: June 2025

-Review date: July 2025
+Review date: June 2028

 1 Introduction 1.1 Pine Court Housing Association (PCHA) is committed to delivering excellent customer services.
 It trains all of its staff to treat customers with respect and to deal with any enquiries efficiently and effectively at the first point of contact, if possible.
 1.2 In most cases PCHA staff enjoy an excellent working relationship with customers and are able to deal with all enquiries without problems.
-Occasionally, however, there may be incidents where customers may, for whatever reason, behave unreasonably when contacting PCHA, which makes it difficult for staff to provide the standards of service that are expected.
+Occasionally, however, there may be incidents where customers may behave unreasonably when contacting PCHA, which makes it difficult for staff to provide the standards of service that are expected.
 1.3 This Policy sets out the ways in which PCHA will seek to deal with customers whose behaviour causes upset, prevents PCHA staff from doing their jobs effectively and would not be expected in any normal working relationship in the delivery of services.
 1.4 The Policy sets out the provisions PCHA will put in place to deal with customers who display unacceptable behaviour in their contacts and requests for service from PCHA (in person, via telephone and in written form, including electronic forms of communication).
 1.5 The Policy aims to address low level incidents and / or those of a repeated nature but is not in place to deal with acts of anti-social behaviour or where more serious incidents may be involved, for example, threats to staff or harassment.
-1.6 Where these incidents occur, PCHA will take a zero tolerance approach and will take appropriate tenancy enforcement or civil actions as required (see the PCHA Anti-Social Behaviour Policy for full details).
+1.6 Where these incidents occur, PCHA will take a zero-tolerance approach and will take appropriate tenancy enforcement or civil actions as required (see the PCHA Anti-Social Behaviour Policy for full details).
 1.7 The Policy also aims to ensure that PCHA identifies and meets individual customer's needs.
-Part of the approach and measures that PCHA will consider on a case by case basis is the provision of additional support, referral to outside agencies or use of other advocates.
+Part of the approach and measures that PCHA will consider on a case-by-case basis is the provision of additional support, referral to outside agencies or use of other advocates.
 This will be done to ensure contacts with PCHA are managed with no loss of essential services.
-1.8 The operation of this Policy ensures compliance with the Regulatory Framework for Social Housing, adopted by the Regulator for Social Housing (RSH), as outlined below: O Registered providers shall:
+1.8 The operation of this Policy ensures compliance with the Regulatory Framework for Social Housing, adopted by the Regulator for Social Housing (RSH), as outlined below: